RocketChat/docs-old/bots/bots-architecture/README.md

 Due to the magic of adapters, our architecture is mostly independent to your choice of framework.

+## Bot Scaling

+Users interact with your bot via requests.
+The more users, the more concurrent requests your bot must handle.
+Otherwise, it fails.
+The degree of bot's scalability mostly depends on the chosen [framework](#bot-framework) and technologies it uses under the hood.
+To ensure that growing amount of users will not cause architectural and performance problems, you should choose your bot's framework wisely and think on potential scalability issues even before you start implementing your bot's logic

 ## External Services

 Bots often call external services to provide data or conversational processing.
 This is conducted from scripts implementing the bot's framework utilities.
-For example, the bot's own platform provider, NLP service, any external API (e.g. a weather service), or your own business logic provider.
+For example, the bot's own platform provider, CRM, NLP (Natural Language Processing) service, any external API (e.g. a weather service), or your own business logic provider.